-Join Gini von Courter for an in-depth discussion in this video Understanding email management, part of Efficient Email Management with Outlook 2016.
+Join Gini von Courter for an in-depth discussion in this video Understanding email management, part of Outlook 2016: Efficient Email Management.

 - [Voiceover] We all want to be efficient at work.
 Efficient with our use of time.
 But when we think about email efficiency in Outlook 2016 or any other full featured email program what should we consider?
 I believe there are five key aspects of email management.
 Five different tool-sets that you and I can use to become not just more efficient but incredibly effective at taming our wild inboxes.
 The first is that we can set up Outlook so that it will support email review.

 For example, we might want to think about using a reading pane if we're not using one now.
 And if we use one we might want to put it in a particular location.
 We might want to set the reading pane so it will mark messages as read as we review them in the reading pane.
 So that we don't have to do two separate steps.
 Reading, marking them as read.
 We can also take a look at some of the other tools like 'ignoring conversations' or the 'clutter' tool.
 That will allow us to quickly and easily review messages or choose not to review them.